 Scars are always a big possibility when there are incisions involved.
 However, there are techniques to ensure that you will have it less visible with his excellent skills and techniques.
-There are approaches to suit the specific needs of each patient in order to create an aesthetically pleasing result that has very minimal scarring.
+There are approaches to suit the specific needs of each patient to create an aesthetically pleasing result that has very minimal scarring.

 The loss of nipple sensation will depend on the extent of work done during reduction.
 Some women may experience a change in nipple sensation, while others may notice numbness in the area.
 In women who have large and pendulous breasts, the procedure may require the removal of the entire nipple before the breast is repositioned.
-This will definitely affect nipple sensation, and will even prevent a woman from breastfeeding ever again.
+This will affect nipple sensation, and will even prevent a woman from breastfeeding ever again.

 Complete recovery will usually take around 4-6 weeks, but you can already return to your usual activities after a week or two.
 However, this will largely depend on how you follow post-operative instructions and follow-up appointments.

-Breast reduction surgery can leave you with pain and numbness on the site of surgery.
+Breast reduction surgery can leave you with pain and numbness at the site of surgery.
 Bruising is also a common side effect but this will resolve after a week or two.
 The build-up of fluid in the surgical area may also occur, but this can be avoided with the use of drains and compression garments.
 Itching on the site of the incision can also be bothersome, but it is normal especially as the wound heals.

 This procedure may also leave you with uneven breast size or unevenly positioned nipples.
 These events are rare and highly avoidable most especially if you take the time to choose a good surgeon.
 A permanent loss of sensation on the nipples can also be a common complication due to the loss of blood supply after surgery.
 Infection is also a possibility but this can be easily avoided through proper surgical or aseptic technique and aftercare.